Your Money

 Cumulative Property Tax Increase

-Property tax levies have grown a cumulative 60% since FY2008 through annual compounding.
+Property tax levies have more than doubled since FY2008 through annual compounding, growing over 116%.
 After FY2027, the only growth lever is 3% plus new construction.

 Compounded total property tax levy increase since FY2008.
 Each year's approved increase builds on the prior year's base.